it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 ![alt text][pic10ale]

 2\.
-If the Auto-publish toogle is off, please turn it on and Save Preferences.
+If the Auto-publish toogle is off, turn it on and Save Preferences.

 ![alt text][pic11ale]